What attracted you to join the business in 2009?

 Over the past 5 years, we have seen the business develop a substantial footprint within the Canberra community with an overriding reputation for quality results and fair play.
 Our desire to deliver services at a higher standard has seen us become the first choice for sourcing talent for an extensive list of government, private and non-profit sector clients.

 We have worked hard to develop an expansive network of high performing candidates within our specialist subject matter areas.
-We have assisted many of these candidates to take positive steps forward within their chosen careers, and as a result we have developed a loyal group of advocates who actively support and promote our business.
+We have assisted many of these candidates to take positive steps forward within their chosen careers.
+As a result, we have developed a loyal group of advocates who actively support and promote our business.

 What do you believe are the 3 key elements to being successful in recruitment?